 We study biological sequences and how these are regulated in the context

 of an entire system.
-We conduct bioinformatic and experimental research
+We conduct bioinformatics and experimental research

 by applying genome-scale approaches to derive and test network models